outermedia/solr-fusion/src/main/doc/user-guide.md

 # Overview

 SolrFusion is intended to be used in the case that several Solr servers have to be combined into one logical Solr server.
+In order to be able to create a unified logical Solr schema several basic operations are provided to map and normalize data of the used Solr servers.

 The first release (version 1.0) is limited to a subset of supported Solr HTTP request parameters and features.
-The primary focus of this version is to work with the customized vufind 1.3 used by the Universität Leipzig.
+The primary focus of this version is to work with the customized vufind 1.3 used by the [Universitätsbibliothek Leipzig](http://www.ub.uni-leipzig.de/ "Universitätsbibliothek Leipzig").

 But the concept and implementation allows a high level of customization, so it is conceivably to use SolrFusion to combine e.g. data bases too.

 Version 1.0 was tested with Solr 1.4, 3.5, 3.6 and 4.3 servers.

+# Licence

+This software is licensed under the terms of the GPL V3.

 # Software Requirements
 * Java >= 1.7